rschmehl/awesco.eu/content/authors/reinhart-paelinck/_index.md

   url: "http://www.kiteswarms.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research is focused on airborne wind energy resource assessment and performance modeling.
+bio: Interested in design and commercialization of airborne wind energy.

 interests:
 - Collaborative Design